Yamato people: Genetics

+Relations with the Ryukyuans

 Major disagreements exists as to whether the Ryukyuans are considered the same as the Yamato, or identified as an independent but related ethnic group, or as a sub-group that constitutes Japanese ethnicity together with the Yamato.
-Ryukyuans have a distinct culture from the Yamato, with its own native cuisine, history, language, religion and traditions.
+Ryukyuans have a distinct culture from the Yamato, with its own cuisine, history, language, religion and traditions.

-From the Meiji period onward, by which the Ryukyuan's kingdom was annexed by Japan, Japanese scholars such as Shinobu Orikuchi and Kunio Yanagita supported the later discredited ideological viewpoint that they were a sub-group of the Yamato people.
-The Ryukyuans were forcibly assimilated into Japanese (Yamato) people with their ethnic identity suppressed by the Meiji government, and suppressed Ryukyuan ethnic identity, tradition, culture and language.
-Many modern day Japanese people today that colonized the Ryukyu Islands are a mixture of both Yamato and Ryukyuan.
+From the Meiji period—during which the Ryukyuan's kingdom was annexed by Japan—and onward, Japanese scholars such as Shinobu Orikuchi and Kunio Yanagita supported the ideological viewpoint that they were a sub-group of the Yamato people.
+The Ryukyuans were assimilated with their ethnic identity, tradition, culture and language suppressed by the Meiji government.
+Today, the inhabitants of the Ryukyu Islands are mostly a mixture of Yamato and Ryukyuan.